m2osw/eventdispatcher/README.md

 to make it work from our existing code:

 * attempt to avoid the SIGPROF from breaking our code by handling the signal
+* snaploggerd -- a service to send log messages over the network

 # License